AG1965/CPYSCN2SVG/README.md

 ## svg

-The created svg files can use any font as every character is positioned on the "screen", so it hasn't to be a monospace font, where every character has the same width, but i'd recommend using one.
+The created svg files can use any font as every character is positioned on the "screen", so it hasn't necessarily to be a monospace font, where every character has the same width, but i'd recommend using one, as most other fonts just look weird.

 As all svg commands have classes, the appearance can be changed via CSS (Cascading Style Sheets).